Jimmy Cooks

-"Jimmy Cooks" is a song by Canadian rapper Drake featuring Atlanta-based rapper 21 Savage.
-It was released on June 17, 2022, from Drake's seventh studio album Honestly, Nevermind.
-The song is the only track from the album to have a guest appearance, and was dubbed a standout track by HotNewHipHop.
+"Jimmy Cooks" is a song by Canadian rapper Drake featuring British-American rapper 21 Savage, released on June 17, 2022, as the final track from the former's seventh studio album Honestly, Nevermind, with the latter being the only guest appearance on the album.
+This was planned to appear on the two’s collaborative album Her Loss but did not make the final cut.

-Four months prior to its official release as a single, "Jimmy Cooks" debuted at number one on the US Billboard Hot 100, becoming Drake's eleventh and 21 Savage's second number-one hit on the chart.
+Dubbed a standout track by HotNewHipHop, the song debuted at number one on the US Billboard Hot 100 four months prior to its official release as a single, becoming Drake's eleventh and 21 Savage's second number-one hit on the chart.
 Later, the song impacted contemporary hit radio on October 11, as the album's third single.

 Music video

 The accompanying music video was released on October 23 and served as an announcement of the two rappers' collaborative album Her Loss, which was released on November 4.

 Composition

 Generally, the song gives an insight into Drake's "professional journey" and makes reference to his former career in acting.
-Sound of the song was described as "Memphis-flavored" and was noted for its "rare" rap elements on an album full of dance songs.
+The sound of the song was described as "Memphis-flavored" and was noted for its "rare" rap elements on an album full of dance songs.
 References include NBA duo Shaquille O'Neal and the late Kobe Bryant, as well as the slapping incident of Will Smith and Chris Rock at the 94th Academy Awards.
 The rappers also pay homage to the late artists Lil Keed and DJ Kay Slay.
 The song's title is inspired by his Degrassi: The Next Generation character, Jimmy Brooks.